 Check out the 2014 edition.

-There's a lot of digital rack mounted effects, and even amps that now come with a full compliment of digital effects (the Line 6 series for example).
+There are a lot of digital rack mounted processors and even amps that come with a full compliment of effects (the Line 6 series for example).

 It's different than the traditional stompbox method, but to be honest, I think both are great.